Dag van de Leraar: Teacher’s Day in the Netherlands

 In the past, teachers in the Netherlands have also received a small bonus on top of their salary to coincide with Teacher's Day, in recognition of the contribution they have made to Dutch society.
 Recently, these bonuses have been cut for many staff, as part of ongoing negotiations with the government for higher wages.

 As is always the case in the Netherlands, Dag van de Leraar will be held on October 5, a few weeks before children break up for the autumn holidays.
-You can be sure to brighten any teacher’s day this October 5 by bringing along a little thank you note, poem or even a simple card to your child’s primary school, secondary school, or even to your professor at university.
+Because it falls on a Saturday, it will either be celebrated on the Friday before or Monday after.
+You can be sure to brighten any teacher’s day this Teacher's Day by bringing along a little thank you note, poem or even a simple card to your child’s primary school, secondary school, or even to your professor at university.
 Happy Dag van de Leraar!

 Image: Mike van Schoonderwalt / Shutterstock.com